Sun Gym gang: The abduction and extortion of Marc Schiller

 The gang planned to get Schiller drunk over a few days and send him out in his car in a fatal crash.
-At 2:30 am on December 15, after three days of forced drinking, Schiller was placed into the passenger seat of his car with Lugo driving while Weekes and Doorbal followed in the Camry.
+At 2:30 am on December 15, after three days of forced drinking, Schiller was placed into the passenger seat of his car with Lugo driving while Weekes and Doorbal followed in a Camry.
 A crash site was chosen three blocks south of Schlotzky's.
 Schiller was then strapped into the driver's seat, and Lugo moved into the passenger side and stomped the gas pedal and steered the vehicle toward a concrete utility pole jumping out just before the collision.
 When Lugo inspected the wreckage, Schiller was alive but unconscious.
 Lugo then splashed gasoline over him and lit it on fire, however, Schiller opened the door and climbed out of the car.
 The gang chased him in their cars, running him over twice.
 They almost went back to hit Schiller for a third time, but another car approached, causing them to run away.

 Schiller was admitted into the hospital on December 16, 1994, being treated as a John Doe and possible DUI case.
 Meanwhile, the Sun Gym Gang, after hearing of no one being admitted into the morgue, started calling the area hospitals.
 They discovered that Schiller was at Jackson Memorial Hospital and in critical but stable condition.
 The gang visited the hospital intending to kill Schiller, but Schiller, fearing that he would be discovered there and murdered, checked himself out of the hospital and flew to New York.

 By early January 1995, Lugo moved into Schiller's home that D&J International now owned, a Bahamian Company set up by Lugo in the year prior.
 He told residents of the neighborhood that his name was “Tom” and that he and the other gang members were members of the US Security Forces.
 According to them, Marc Schiller had run into legal trouble and had been deported along with his family.
 The house was now confiscated and became government property.